Hellojungle/terraform-provider-alicloud/website/docs/r/edas_k8s_application.html.markdown

 * `local_volume` - (Optional, ForceNew) The configuration of the host file mounted to the container.
 For example: `[{"type":"","nodePath":"/localfiles","mountPath":"/app/files"},{"type":"Directory","nodePath":"/mnt", "mountPath":"/app/storage"}]`.
 Among them, nodePath is the host path; mountPath is the path in the container; type is the mount type.
 * `namespace` - (Optional, Computed) The namespace of the K8s cluster, it will determine which K8s namespace your application is deployed in.
 The default is 'default'.
 * `logical_region_id` - (Optional, Computed) The ID corresponding to the EDAS namespace, the non-default namespace must be filled in.
-* `uri_encoding` - (Optional, ForceNew) URI encoding method supports ISO-8859-1, GBK, GB2312 and UTF-8.
-The application configuration does not set this parameter and uses the Tomcat default value.
-* `use_body_encoding` - (Optional, ForceNew) Whether useBodyEncodingForURI is enabled

 ## Attributes Reference